-A tour of Vienna’s flavors borrowed from across Central Europe
+A tour of the flavors Vienna has borrowed from across Central Europe

 Austrians love eating well, and while Wiener Küche (Viennese cuisine) is famous well beyond the city limits, some of its most popular dishes so proudly touted as local delicacies were brought over from neighboring countries.